 As of February 2020, a total of 8775 Fintech Startups are functioning in the US.
 The calculated CAGR of 8.6% will continue to remain the same or close until 2024.
 A study reported an estimated US $880 Billion total transaction value in the digital payment space alone.

 The smaller players are using their instruments to increase their value in the market.
-They very well know how much technology factors in for such ambitions.
+They very well know how banking transformation will help them achieve their ambitions.
 But we need to take a closer look at how they are using the low hanging fruits of retail banking to make their marks in the corporate banking industry.

 Process Automation in US Corporate Banking